 Hours: Tuesday through Sunday 11:00 am–5:00 pm

-More museums in Rochester to explore
+More Unique Museums in Rochester to Visit

 There are, of course, many more museums and galleries to visit in Rochester, New York.
 If you have the time and want to keep digging into the art and history of this vibrant city, check out a couple of these great spots: